 Requirement Completed?
 (Y/N) Perform any required database upgrades.
 Perform any required database upgrades before you install SharePlex.
 This ensures that SharePlex gets the most current object definitions when you run Database setup during the installation and setup steps.
 Confirm the Oracle release version and processor type. (source and target databases) Verify that the Oracle release version is supported by SharePlex.
 NOTE: SharePlex does not support 32-bit Oracle versions.
 Set up Oracle online and archive logging. (source databases) Enable archive logging to avoid the need to resynchronize data after a log wrap.
 Enable minimum supplemental logging.
 Enable supplemental logging of primary and unique keys.
 Configure the logs to support replication.
-For more information, see Set up Oracle logging to support SharePlex on page 56.
+For more information, see Set up Oracle logging to support SharePlex on page 55.
 Set up database objects to support replication.
 Set up Oracle objects to support replication properly, including: Log primary and unique keys (source database only).
 Handle tables that do not have keys.
+Handle indexes, triggers, constraints, and sequences.
+For more information, see Set up Oracle database objects for replication on page 58.
 Handle indexes, triggers, constraints, and sequences.